Fourth Transformation: Energy

-Fuel theft from pipelines owned by Pemex, has been a long-term problem in Mexico, with a loss to the government of between MXN $15 and $20 billion (US$80 to $106 million) every year.
+Fuel theft from pipelines owned by Pemex, has been a long-term problem in Mexico, with a loss to the government of between MXN $15 and $20 billion (US$820 million to US$1.09 billion) every year.
 When President Andrés Manuel López Obrador took office in December 2018, he launched a campaign against huachicoleros and dispatched close to 5,000 troops from the Armed Forces and the Federal Police to guard pipelines across Mexico.
 The plan began on December 21, 2018, and involved closing and monitoring pipelines, particularly in the states of Puebla, Guanajuato, Jalisco, and the State of México.
 It soon led to fuel shortages in the west and center of the country, despite the dispatch of numerous fuel trucks to supply local gas stations.
 Tragically, it also led to the Tlahuelilpan pipeline explosion on January 18 that caused 137 deaths.
-A memorial for the victims was built in 2020, and each family effected was granted MXN $15,000 (US$800) in compensation.
+A memorial for the victims was built in 2020, and each family affected was granted MXN $15,000 (US$800) in compensation.

 Andrés Manuel López Obrador was a leading voice against privatization of Pemex throughout the 2010s, and he emphasized that point once elected.
 As president he canceled contracts with private companies.

 In a speech in Merida, Yucatan in February 2020, Lopez Obrador said that his policies had saved Pemex from bankruptcy.
 He promised to review the pensions for retired employees of the Federal Electricity Commission (CFE), inaugurated construction of gas pipelines (Cuxtal II and the Central Ciclo Combinado Mérida), and promised to build thermoelectric plants in Merida and Cancun.
 He also reminded his audience about the oil refinery that is being built in Dos Bocas, Tabasco, the first new refinery in forty years.

 On February 28, 2020, Pemex released figures showing an increase in production and a decrease in debt.
 They say huachicol has decreased by 90%.